HelanaNady/DataStructures/LinkedList.md

 - [remove_value](#remove_value)
 - [reverse](#reverse)

-> // a note i will edit all functions to templates + put a style for the code </br>
+> // all functions will be edited to templates, not done yet: pop_back, valueat, erase and remove
 ------
 ## Node